José Sand: Al Ain

 On 7 August 2009, Sand was sold to the Al Ain S.C.C. of Abu Dhabi at $10 million, and presented in Valencia, Spain before media from all over Spain, Argentina and the UAE.
 He was given the number 9, previously worn by teammate Faisal Ali.
 In his first match with Al Ain, he scored his first goal on 9 August in a 2–1 loss against Villarreal B. Sand started this season in great form, and score 33 goals in all competitions and scored three hat-tricks in the league against Al Ahli, Al Shabab & Emirates.
 Sand was awarded the 2009–10 Al Hadath Golden Boot, after scoring 24 goals in 20 league matches, averaging 1.2 goals per match.

 Deportivo La Coruña

 On 31 January 2011, Deportivo La Coruña announced on their official website that they had acquired the services of Sand for €500,000 on loan for six-months.
 Deportivo also had a buyout option from Al Ain for €3 million, which could be fulfilled during the summer of that same year.

 Club Tijuana

-On 30 June 2011, Sand was sold to the Club Tijuana of México for $4 million.
+On 30 June 2011, Sand was sold to the Club Tijuana of Mexico for $4 million.